Skip to main content

 session_id, -- Links to original session

-category_selected, -- e.g., "Spark Of Inquiry"
+category_selected, -- e.g., "Spark of Inquiry"

 round_number, -- 1-4 cycle per category